 Mexico's rainy season has long rewarded travelers with steeply discounted rates at coastal resorts—if you're looking for a city, Guadalajara is a less-crowded alternative to Mexico City.
 This region is where tequila and mariachi were born, a combo that's tough to beat, particularly with such a favorable exchange rate.
 What's more, mountain ranges pair with Guadalajara's interior location, resulting in less rainfall than the coast.

 ④ Lisbon, Portugal

 We agree: Paris and London are worth every penny.
 But Lisbon is equally worthwhile.
-The Portuguese capital is among the more affordable European cities with no less charm for your buck, and it's set on the Atlantic coast with squat buildings that hug its infamous hills.
+The Portuguese capital is among the more affordable European cities with no less charm for your buck (hence why more and more people are flocking here each year), and it's set on the Atlantic coast with squat buildings that hug its infamous hills.
 Beaches are a stone's throw away, and the country's famous fortified spirit, port, pours freely.
 And for what it's worth, Lisbon is among the sunniest cities in Europe, making it perfect for indulging in heavenly pastéis de nata while soaking in the rays.

 ⑤ Durban, South Africa

 It might seem counterintuitive, but consider spending your summer in South Africa's winter.
 Cape Town is the country's darling, but Durban, located on its Indian Ocean coast, is a seaside gem.
 The exchange rate is already favorable, and the city's urban revival even rivals Johannesburg's—plus, there's surfing.
 Between May and July, a mass migration makes for the ultimate spectacle: Silvery sardines gather close to the shores, and fisherman scoop them into baskets and sell them right on the beach.